scala/scala3/docs/docs/reference/other-new-features/targetName.md

 ```
 -- [E120] Naming Error: test.scala:4:6 -----------------------------------------
-4 |class B extends A:
+4 |class B extends A with
   |      ^
   |      Name clash between defined and inherited member:
   |      def f(): Int in class A at line 3 and